-Previous empirical studies have argued that there is 'no-one-size-fits-all' scale that is able to fully capture the students' satisfaction with school in different contexts (Tian, Zhang and Huebner 2018), and that students' satisfaction with school life differs across contexts and countries (Beck, Maranto and Lo 2014).
-Thus, it is worthy to explore pupils' views on their satisfaction with school life in a non-western and multiethical-context society like Malaysia.
-Moreover, a close scrutiny of the life satisfaction literature revealed that most of the previous empirical studies related to satisfaction with school utilised the quantitative methods of research (Huebner 1991).
-This could be attributed to the accessibility of the unidimensional scale (Adelman Taylor and Nelson 1989; Huebner, 1991) and multidimensional scale (Huebner 1994; Seligson, Huebner and Valois 2003) of pupils' satisfaction with school life.
-It is notable that most of these existing scales were developed in the Western context (Tian, Zhang and Huebner 2014; Thien et al. 2020).
-Moreover, the applicability of these existing scales in a multiethnic context remains unclear.
+Previous empirical studies have argued that there is "no-one-size-fits-all" scale that is able to fully capture the students' satisfaction with school in different contexts (Tian, Zhang and Huebner 2018), and that students' satisfaction with school life differs across contexts and countries (Beck, Maranto and Lo 2014).
+Thus, it is worthy to explore pupils' views on their satisfaction with school life in a non-Western and multiethnic context society like Malaysia.
+Moreover, a scrutiny of the life satisfaction literature reveals that most of the previous empirical studies related to satisfaction with school utilised quantitative methods of research (Huebner 1991).
+This could be attributed to the accessibility of the unidimensional scale (Adelman, Taylor and Nelson 1989; Huebner 1991) and multidimensional scale (Huebner 1994; Seligson, Huebner and Valois 2003) of pupils' satisfaction with school life.
+It is notable that most of these existing scales were developed in the Western context (Tian, Zhang and Huebner 2014; Thien, Karpudewan and Chin 2020).
+The applicability of these existing scales in a multiethnic context remains unclear.